 Even though a lot of Nepalese people are pretty kind and welcoming, there are STILL scammers out there, of course.

 Earthquakes, when they DO happen, can really affect travel as resulting landslides will block roads.
 Most trekking routes ARE open though but tremors are common in Nepal.
+Seismic activity may be an issue depending on which part of Nepal you visit.
+Some areas of Kathmandu are still in ruins from the last big one!

 Note that there aren’t always preparations for emergencies in place, nor are there medical facilities always nearby.